TroyMaeder/readmes-for-founders-and-coders/objects.md

 ##References

-For a more advanced introduction to objects in Javascript, see the articles [Working with objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) and [Introduction to Object-Oriented Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript) on the Mozilla Development Network..
+For a more advanced introduction to objects in Javascript, see the articles [Working with objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) and [Introduction to Object-Oriented Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript) on the Mozilla Development Network.